Level of Study

 Objectives and Content

 Students will learn advanced semantic modelling and programming techniques and other best practices for managing information with semantic technologies.
 Students will acquire skills to build platforms and applications that use semantic technologies for information management and use for big open data.
-They will gain practical experience in developing semantic model-based applications using technologies such as RDF and OWL.
+They will gain practical experience in developing semantic model-based applications using technologies such as RDF(S), OWL, and SPARQL.

 A student who has completed the course should have the following learning outcomes defined in terms of knowledge, skills and general competence: